By the Gun: Production

 Emilio Mauro, the screenwriter said of the casting: "I specifically wrote it [the character] for Slaine.
 Harvey Keitel was an offer.
 We knew we needed one guy.
 We went after a bunch and we paid him.
 Everyone else worked for scale including Toby Jones.
 Mike Yebaa's in it.
 Kenny Wormald is in it.
 Jay Giannone is in it.
 I knew them all.
 I wrote Yebba's character for him too.
 Ben Barnes is gonna show people he can do more.
 It's a grittier Ben Barnes."

 Principal photography began in late November 2012 in Boston, Massachusetts and lasted 15 days.
 Filming also took place in Providence, Rhode Island.

 The production budget was about $3 million.

 Release

-In May 2014, Millennium Entertainment acquired the rights of the film.
+In May 2014, Millennium Entertainment acquired the rights to the film.

 By the Gun had its world premiere at the 2014 Zurich Film Festival, theatrical premiere in Boston on December 2, 2014, and a limited theatrical release on December 5, 2014.
 It was released on DVD and Blu-ray on January 20, 2015.